AckerlyXu/heima/articles/iot-suite/iot-solution-build-system.md

 Azure provides a wealth of different services that you can use to build cloud applications.
 Although many can be used individually (such as App Service/Web Apps), they're at their best when they're interconnected to form an integrated system like that we use in MyDriving.

 It's possible to create and interconnect Azure services manually, but it's much quicker and more reliable to use Azure Resource Manager templates.
-[Resource Manager](/documentation/articles/resource-group-overview/) automates the deployment of a solution's resources and making the interconnections between them.
+[Resource Manager](../azure-resource-manager/resource-group-overview.md) automates the deployment of a solution's resources and making the interconnections between them.

 You'll find the template for the MyDriving system in the GitHub repository under [scripts/ARM](https://github.com/Azure-Samples/MyDriving/tree/master/scripts/ARM).
 It provides a comprehensive and concise view of how the different services in our architecture are interconnected.
 We explain all these in detail in the [MyDriving Reference Guide](http://aka.ms/mydrivingdocs), but you can learn a lot just by reading through the template itself.

+> [!NOTE]
-> [AZURE.NOTE] Most Azure services have an associated cost, depending on the pricing tier.
-If you're new to Azure, you can [try it out](/pricing/1rmb-trial/).
+> Most Azure services have an associated cost, depending on the pricing tier.
+If you're new to Azure, you can [try it out](https://www.azure.cn/pricing/1rmb-trial/).
 However, if you don't plan to use certain components in the MyDriving system, be sure to remove them to avoid incurring costs.
 The "Estimate operational costs" section later in this article provides a summary of typical service expenses.

 ### Edit the template